 This page does not address unauthorized transactions.
-For information on your protection against unauthorized transactions, please see Section D (11) of the Venmo User Agreement.
+For information on your protection against unauthorized transactions, please see the Venmo User Agreement (Protection from Unauthorized Transactions).

 PAYMENT METHOD RIGHTS AND REMEDIES

-Authorized Merchant Payment Protection applies for certain, qualifying purchases regardless of the payment method.
+Venmo’s Protected Purchase Program is only available for purchases made on an authorized merchant’s app or mobile website using Venmo or when using the Venmo card to complete a transaction.
 For these qualifying purchases, Venmo will cover you for the full amount of the item plus original shipping costs if you do not receive the item or if you receive an item but it is significantly different than the description the seller provided.
-To receive reimbursement for items that are significantly not as described, you will be required to return the item to the seller, or in some cases to Venmo, and to pay the return shipping costs.
-Authorized Merchant Payment Protection is only available for purchases made when checking out on a merchant’s app or website using Venmo or when using the Venmo Card to complete a transaction.
 Protection is not available for payments sent from within the Venmo app or on Venmo.com (including, without limitation, any person-to-person payments sent using Venmo), or any other ineligible purchases.

 Credit Card Protection:

-You may pursue a claim with Venmo, or you may contact your credit card company and file a chargeback.
+You may pursue a claim under Venmo’s Protected Purchase Program, or you may contact your credit card company and file a chargeback.
 You may not pursue both at the same time or seek a double recovery.
-If you have an open claim with Venmo, and also file a chargeback with your credit card company, Venmo will close your claim, and you will have to rely solely on your chargeback rights.
+If you have an open Protected Purchase claim with Venmo, and also file a chargeback with your credit card company, Venmo will close your claim.

-If you pursue a claim with Venmo and if you do not receive a full recovery, you can then file a chargeback.
+If you pursue a Protected Purchase claim with Venmo and if you do not receive a full recovery, you can then file a chargeback.